Danieluyi/Full_Stack_Website/README.md

 # ecommerce
-It's been a while since I last worked on a web development project.
-This ecommerce website is my attempt to refresh my web development skills.
+It's been a while since the last time I worked on a web development project.
+This ecommerce website project is intended to help me update my programming web programming skills.